pymeasure/pymeasure/docs/dev/adding_instruments.rst

         extreme5000.voltage = 0.345
         assert extreme5000.voltage == 0.3

-Again, it is important to use the specific argument name of the fixture to be used, in this case :code:`extreme5000`.
+Again, by specifying the fixture's name, in this case :code:`extreme5000`, invoking :code:`pytest` will skip these tests by default.

-It is also possible to defined derived fixtures for example to put the device into a specific state.
+It is also possible to define derived fixtures for example to put the device into a specific state.
 Such a fixture would look like this:

 .. code-block:: python